asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 ### Features that caught me

-Few features that caught my eye that is so nice to leverage and out of box  - without a single line of code!
+Few features that caught my eye that is so nice to leverage and out of box almost with just a few configuration properties!
 And this is contextual to the typical messaging systems (say JMS).
 Note: I am *not* trying to highlight the features that Kafka has from the platform point of view like cluster